junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :width: 400
     :align: center

 The above shows 7 dashboards that are created based on Bosch's DIAS-KUKSA implementation.
-The following is one of the first 6 dashboards.
+The following is one of the first 6 NOx-map dashboards.

 .. figure:: /_images/cloud/nox_map-tscr_bad.PNG
     :width: 800